 As the day draws to a close, visitors can enjoy a scrumptious end to the adventure at Mandai Wildlife West, a public space with an IG-worthy waterfall and a plethora of dining options.

-With larger and double the walk-in aviaries than the previous Jurong Bird Park, the Mandai Bird Paradise offers a comprehensive and immersive experience for avian enthusiasts and nature lovers alike.
+With larger and double the walk-in aviaries than the previous Jurong Bird Park, the Bird Paradise offers a comprehensive and immersive experience for avian enthusiasts and nature lovers alike.
 Its diverse exhibits, engaging shows, and culinary offerings set it apart from other avian attractions.
-Moreover, it emphasizes the importance of conservation efforts and ethical tourism.
-By visiting the Mandai Bird Paradise, visitors not only enjoy a day of entertainment and education but also contribute to the preservation of these remarkable birds and their habitats.
+Moreover, it emphasises the importance of conservation efforts and ethical tourism.
+By visiting the Bird Paradise at Mandai Wildlife Reserve, visitors not only enjoy a day of entertainment and education but also contribute to the preservation of these remarkable birds and their habitats.
 It serves as a reminder that responsible tourism plays a crucial role in ensuring a sustainable future for our planet's biodiversity–so don’t forget to embark on your due diligence to ensure that you’re supporting the right cause.